gnarzilla/gnarzilla/README.md

 Building the internet for the apocalypse: update your blog from a can on a string from the smoldering rubble.

-**Deadlight** is an ecosystem for publishing, proxying, and routing across unreliable networks — mesh, satellite, mobile, offline-first, and hostile connectivity included.
+**Deadlight** is an ecosystem for publishing, proxying, and routing across unpredictable networks.
+Mesh, on-device, mobile, offline-first, and hostile connectivity included.

 The stack has three layers: transport (`deadlight-proxy` and `deadmesh` bridge HTTP/SOCKS/SMTP/LoRa), security (`vault.deadlight` handles credentials without network dependency), and application (`blog.deadlight` publishes content from anywhere).
 Each component works standalone, but they are designed to thrive together.